 Poor user interfaces can make the learning experience a real nightmare for tech-savvy, digital native students, who apparently were born with hack-tech genes in their DNA.
 On the other hand, parents or even experienced educators might not be able to handle complex software comfortably.
-The older folks can be slackers when it comes to learning and adopting new educational technologies.
-Therefore, they must be user friendly, inviting, and simple to use if they are to work throughout the educational sector.
+Older folks can be slackers when it comes to learning and adopting new educational technologies.
+Therefore, they must be user-friendly, inviting, and simple to use if they are to work throughout the educational sector.

 By now, you should already see how vital it is to choose functional and attractive software.
 Your choice should always be based on your requirements.
 Even if you have a list of desired features and select a stunning software design, you can make the wrong choice easily.
 It’s worth the time and effort to find the product with the right feel that you need to create the best e-learning experience.